gvwilson/thirdbit/fiction/voyage/index.md

 ice.
 Accustomed as they were to heroes with Angelic powers, the gens of the time simply had no conception that "mere mundanes" could defeat a magical foe.

-Many scholars have overlooked this last point, failing to recognize<sup>See for example Ld.
+Many scholars have overlooked this last point, failing to recognize<span class="sidenote">See for example Ld.
 Armenda Denys Calçaere's *[On Immediate and Extraneous Causes in History](#causes-history)*.
 Her argument that the poetry and song of the 500s and 600s shows a modern conception of capability is disputable, since the first